Antix5/markovmatch/readme.md

 Matrix :

-With the character set : H, e, l, o, space, w, r, d
+Here we use the character set : H, e, l, o, space, w, r, d; This character set is only for desmonstation purpose.
+We will usually use the extended lowercase latin alphabet.

 $$
 \begin{bmatrix}